 When negotiating over the detainees’ food concerns, ICE officials offered to provide the detainees chicken with bones.
-When Villalpando took that information back to hunger striking detainees, one detainee told her that ICE’s response was “literally just throwing a bone at [detainees] to make them quiet.”
+When Villalpando took that information back to hunger-striking detainees, one detainee told her that ICE’s response was “literally just throwing a bone at [detainees] to make them quiet.”

 “One thing that we learned is that because we have a detention center here, really, it’s a priority to fill up that place and not to offer alternatives to detention,” Villapando said.
 “It really means that if we didn’t have these private detention centers here, people would be more likely out with their families in their homes with alternatives to detention, going through civil proceedings.”

-ICE hasn’t yet followed up with the group concerning the negotiations, but the group did provide a report about their meeting to Congressional representatives.
+ICE hasn’t yet followed up with the group concerning the negotiations, but the group did provide a report about their meeting to congressional representatives.

-Pressure Mounts for Immigration Reform Vote, Halt to Deportations
+Pressure Mounts for Immigration Reform Vote

 Protests have erupted this week at the GEO Group’s headquarters in Boca Raton, Florida, as well as at ICE’s headquarters in Portland, Oregon.
-And on Monday, seven activists with the Alabama Coalition for Immigrant Justice were arrested while blocking the entrance of the Etowah County Detention Center in Gadsden, Alabama, with two undocumented immigrants among them.
+On Monday, seven activists with the Alabama Coalition for Immigrant Justice were arrested while blocking the entrance of the Etowah County Detention Center in Gadsden, Alabama, with two undocumented immigrants among them.

 Another group, Presente.org, launched a new campaign Wednesday aimed at Obama’s immigration legacy.
-Several regional and national immigrant-rights groups have worked together to unveil the “Obama Legacy Project.”
+Several regional and national immigrant rights groups have worked together to unveil the “Obama Legacy Project.”
 The groups hope the campaign will hold Obama accountable by providing a comprehensive account of his immigration record, saying he risks becoming “the worst president in history on immigration.”

 “It is a tipping point for the president,” said Jesús Iñiguez, a campaigner with Presente.org who is openly undocumented.
-“He can either be remembered as deporter-in-chief, the worst president in history on immigration, responsible for the record deportations that have ripped hundreds of thousands of families apart, or he can choose to act.”
+“He can either be remembered as ‘deporter-in-chief,’ the worst president in history on immigration, responsible for the record deportations that have ripped hundreds of thousands of families apart, or he can choose to act.”

 House Democrats tried once again Wednesday to force a vote on immigration reform legislation with a rarely used procedural maneuver called a discharge petition that would circumvent the Republican majority and skirt the regular committee process to bring the legislation to the floor.
 The move has been called a long shot and is designed mostly to put pressure on House Republicans to act on a reform package before the year’s end, according to The New York Times.

-“I applaud the efforts of Democrats in the House to give immigration reform the yes or no vote it deserves,” Obama said in a statement released by the White House.
+“I applaud the efforts of Democrats in the House to give immigration reform the yes-or-no vote it deserves,” Obama said in a statement released by the White House.
 “Like the Senate bill, the House bill would strengthen our borders, modernize our legal immigration system, and keep more families together.
 It would make sure everyone plays by the same rules by providing a pathway to earned citizenship for those who are living in the shadows.”

 The nonpartisan Congressional Budget Office reaffirmed Tuesday that the House immigration reform package, which is very similar to the Border Security, Economic Opportunity, and Immigration Modernization Act that passed out of committee in the Senate, would reduce the federal deficit by about $900 billion over 20 years.

-The move comes after Obama, citing concern about family separation, called for a review of his administration’s immigration-enforcement policies this month, to look into whether enforcement could be accomplished “more humanely within the confines of the law.”
+The move comes after Obama, citing concern about family separation, called for a review of his administration’s immigration enforcement policies this month, to look into whether enforcement could be accomplished “more humanely within the confines of the law.”

 Iñiguez, though, says that these statements — unaccompanied by action — are not enough.